angular/angular/adev/src/content/guide/forms/reactive-forms.md

 </docs-step>

 <docs-step title="Inject the FormBuilder service">
-The `FormBuilder` service is an injectable provider that is provided with the reactive forms module.
-Inject this dependency by adding it to the component constructor.
+The `FormBuilder` service is an injectable provider from the reactive forms module.
+Use the `inject()` function to inject this dependency in your component.

 <docs-code header="src/app/profile-editor/profile-editor.component.ts (constructor)" path="adev/src/content/examples/reactive-forms/src/app/profile-editor/profile-editor.component.2.ts" visibleRegion="inject-form-builder"/>